vpnsctl/mixpoissonreg/README.md

 ---

 The *mixpoissonreg* package deals with regression models with response variables being count data.
 It is aimed towards overdispersed data.
 It currently provides implementation of two regression models: Negative Binomial and Poisson Inverse Gaussian regression models.
-For both of these models, there are two estimation procedures implemented, the EM-algorithm and direct maximization of the log-likelihood function.
+For both of these models, there are two estimation procedures implemented: the EM-algorithm and direct maximization of the log-likelihood function.
 The definition of both these regression models along with the EM-algorithm approach for them can be found at <http://doi.org/10.1007/s11222-015-9601-6>.
 The direct maximization of the log-likelihood is only recommended when the EM-algorithm takes too long to converge.